gotofritz/gotofritz.github.io/content/blog/2026-01-01-can-sam-audio-be-used-to-replace-demucs/index.md

 date: "2026-01-01T22:46:16+01:00"

 description: |-
-  Getting SAM Audio to work on my Mac Laptop was laborious, but now I can finally play with it and discover just how useful it is.
+  Now I can finally play with SAM Audio and discover just how useful it is.
 Meta advertises it as a professional grade tool, but is it?

 tags: ["audio", "llm", "macos", sam-audio"]
 ---